Share and Spread the love

 While your ultimate goal is to create a self-sustainable farm that can reproduce itself at no cost, you still have to purchase the initial batch of mealworms.
 Your starter colony should have at least 500 mealworms.
 Depending on your plans, this number can be bigger.
 You can purchase them at specialized feed stores or online.
 Ask around before buying to make sure you get top-quality mealworms.

-In any case, make sure that you buy them from a trusted source.
-If possible, try to find out what the mealworms were fed before the purchase.
+In any case, ensure that you purchase them from a trusted source.
+If possible, try to determine what the mealworms were fed before purchase.
 This can influence the health as well as the health of your chickens.

-A lot of people make the mistake of buying gigantic worms thinking that they will provide more food for the chickens.
-However, you should avoid this, as those mealworms were likely treated with growth hormonal agents.
+Many people make the mistake of buying gigantic worms, thinking they will provide more food for the chickens.
+However, you should avoid this, as those mealworms were likely treated with growth hormone agents.
 While this makes them bigger, it prolongs the pupating process and creates sterile beetles.

-When you finally acquire your first batch of mealworms, pour them gently into the container and put the lid on top of it.
+When you finally acquire your first batch of mealworms, gently pour them into the container and place the lid on top.

 Step 5: Maintaining Your Mealworm Colony

-Once you see up the colony, all that is left is to feed your mealworms and watch them grow.
+Once you set up the colony, all that is left is to feed your mealworms and watch them grow.
 This is the easiest part of the process.
-All you have to do is add some food occasionally to maintain the 3-inch depth of the substrate and replace the bedding every 3 or four months.
+All you need to do is add food occasionally to maintain the 3-inch depth of the substrate and replace the bedding every 3 or 4 months.

-Also, from time to time, add a couple of new bits of vegetables or fruit.
-In addition, keep an eye on the state of the container so you can notice potential issues such as mould.
+Also, from time to time, add a couple of new vegetables or fruits.
+Additionally, keep an eye on the container’s state to notice potential issues, such as mold.

 Step 6: Harvesting the Mealworms

-In 3 or 4 months, your farm will be ready for harvesting.
-You can harvest mealworms at any time, but it’s best to wait until they reach the full size.
-Still, be careful not to wait too long as they will pupate and eventually turn into beetles.
+In three to four months, your farm will be ready for harvesting.
+You can harvest mealworms at any time, but it’s best to wait until they reach full size.
+Still, be careful not to wait too long, as they will pupate and eventually turn into beetles.
 Still, make sure to leave some of the larvae unharvested so you can ensure the continued reproduction cycle.

 When harvesting, you can pick mealworms by hand, but this is rather time-consuming.
-The better way is to place a carrot or similar vegetables in the container and wait for a couple of minutes.
-The larvae will soon swarm and latch onto the vegetable.
+The better way is to place a carrot or similar vegetable in the container and wait for a couple of minutes.
+The larvae will soon swarm and attach themselves to the vegetable.
 All you have to do now is pick it up and shake it off above another container.

 Mealworm Long-Term Storage: Live and Dead